pola-rs/polars-xdt/README.md

 - NumPy 0.09
 - pandas 0.801

+NOTE: pandas doesn't have a "date" dtype, so there is extra overhead to deal with time and time zone components.

 ### Adding 17 business days to 10 million dates (UK holidays for 2020-2023)

 - Polars-business 0.34